dart-lang/language/working/augmentations/feature-specification.md

 specifying an `on` clause.
 Only the introductory declaration permits that.
 We could relax this restriction if compelling use cases arise.

+It's a **compile-time error** if a class marked `augment` has a primary constructor (`primaryConstructor`) or contains a primary constructor initializer block (`primaryConstructorBodySignature`). *Only the introductory declaration of a class may declare a primary constructor or its initializer block.
+Allowing primary constructors in augmentations raises tricky questions around how field parameters behave and what it means to augment a primary constructor.
+We could allow this in a future version, but for now at least, we avoid that complexity by limiting primary constructors to the introductory declaration.*

 ### Enums

 For enum declarations, in addition to the `augment` modifier, we allow declaring